NC State vs. Boston College NCAA Football Odds, Plays and Insights | October 16, 2021

 Boston College Stats and Trends

-- Boston College has played five games, with three wins against the spread.

-- The Eagles covered the spread in their only game when underdogs by 3 points or more.

-- Boston College's games this year have hit the over two times in four opportunities (50%).
+- Boston College's games this season have hit the over on two of four set point totals (50%).

-- When Boston College scores more than 15.8 points, it is 2-1 against the spread and 4-0 overall.
+- When Boston College puts up more than 15.8 points, it is 2-1 against the spread and 4-0 overall.

 - The Eagles average 109.4 more yards per game (404.8) than the Wolf Pack allow (295.4).

-- In games that Boston College amasses more than 295.4 yards, the team is 2-1 against the spread and 3-1 overall.
+- When Boston College churns out more than 295.4 yards, the team is 2-1 against the spread and 3-1 overall.

-- This season the Eagles have turned the ball over seven times, while the Wolf Pack have forced 7 turnovers.
+- The Eagles have seven turnovers this season, equal to the number of takeaways for the Wolf Pack.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.